img

 • You’re displaying suicidal thoughts or behaviours

-• You have physical symptoms of anxiety such as shakiness, shortness of breath, heart palpitations, and hot and cold flashes
+• You have physical symptoms of anxiety such as shaking, shortness of breath, heart palpitations, and hot or cold flashes

-The earlier you catch these symptoms creeping up on you, the easier it is to deal with them.
-But despite pills being a great way of calming an episode of anxiety, that doesn’t mean they’re free from any risks or side-effects.
-Always speak with your doctor; together you can explore your options and decide on the best treatment course for you.
+The earlier you recognize these symptoms, the easier it can be to treat them.
+Speak with your doctor as soon as possible if you are experiencing these symptoms; together you can explore your options and decide on the best treatment course for you.

 Why should anti-anxiety medication be used as a last resort?